 \section{Abstract}

-We leverage the proximal Galerkin algorithm (Keith and Surowiec, Foundations of Computational Mathematics, 2024, \href{https://doi.org/10.1007/s10208-024-09681-8}{DOI: 10.1007/s10208-024-09681-8}), a recently introduced mesh-independent algorithm, to obtain a high-order finite element solver for variational problems with pointwise inequality constraints.
+We leverage the proximal Galerkin algorithm (Keith and Surowiec, Foundations of Computational Mathematics, 2024), a recently introduced mesh-independent algorithm, to obtain a high-order finite element solver for variational problems, posed on tensor-product domains, with pointwise inequality constraints.
 This is achieved by discretizing the saddle point systems, arising from the latent variable proximal point method, with the hierarchical $p$-finite element basis.
 This results in discretized sparse Newton systems that admit a simple and effective block preconditioner.
 The solver can handle both obstacle-type, $u \leq \varphi$, and gradient-type, $|\nabla u| \leq \varphi$, constraints.
-We apply the resulting algorithm to solve obstacle problems with $hp$-adaptivity, a gradient-type constrained problem, and the thermoforming problem, an example of an obstacle-type quasi-variational inequality.
+We apply the resulting algorithm to solve obstacle problems with $hp$-adaptivity, a three-dimensional obstacle problem, a gradient-type constrained problem, and the thermoforming problem, an example of an obstacle-type quasi-variational inequality.
 We observe $hp$-robustness in the number of Newton iterations and only mild growth in the number of inner Krylov iterations to solve the Newton systems.
 Crucially we also provide wall-clock timings that are faster than low-order discretization counterparts.